rsspdc/checklists/checklists/specific-record.md

 - [ ] Project has suitable documentation
 	- [ ] 	🥉Bronze (easy): Project has README file
-		- [ ] README provides a description of the project structure so that the user knows which directories to find things in, possibly inclusing a visual representation of the structure.
+		- [ ] README provides a description of the project structure so that the user knows which directories to find things in, possibly including a visual representation of the structure.
 		- [ ] README contains instructions with sufficient detail for someone else to re-run the analysis
 	- [ ]  	🥈Silver (intermediate): Documentation / comments explain WHY things are done in the code.
 	- [ ]  	🥇Gold (intermediate): You have a simple worked example of your analysis methods with example data to demonstrate its correctness in a simple case